-4. Sisters’ Islands – magically appeared overnight
+4. Sisters’ Islands – Magically appeared overnight

 Image credit: @unravelsg

 Located at the south of our sunny island lies two small islands, collectively called Sisters’ Islands.
-Unsurprisingly, the main protagonists of the story are 2 sisters – Minah and Linah.
+Unsurprisingly, the main protagonists of the story are two sisters – Minah and Linah.
 Throw in a plot filled with pirates and forced marriages, and you’ve got an epic tale to rival the best of Hollywood.

 There’s a tragic end to this though, with both sisters having reportedly drowned.
 What’s interesting is that 2 islands magically emerged from the very spot – many believing that the spirits of the sisters live on.

-5. Sir Stamford Raffles – hero or monster?
+5. Sir Stamford Raffles – Hero or monster?

 The very spot where Raffles first landed in 1819.